 Consent Handling in TORCH

-TORCH implements privacy-aware consent handling to ensure that extracted data strictly complies with patient permissions and applicable regulations.
+TORCH implements privacy-aware consent handling to ensure that the extracted data strictly complies with patient permissions and applicable regulations.

 1. Consent Representation